AndyPook/a6k.hugo/content/cv/medivet/index.md

 projectUrl: https://medivet.co.uk
 ---

-Develop a new web based application to support the running and management of vetinary practices.
+Develop a new web based application to support the running and management of veterinary practices.
 The current system has reached its scaling limit and a new system is required to support business growth.

-Written from the ground up in C# with dotnet Core 3.1 in the backend and Angular in the browser.
-Using SignalR (websockets) as the primary "api" transport to provide and realtime feel to the app.
+Written from the ground up  in C# with dotnet 5.0 in the backend to support Angular in the browser.
+Using SignalR (websockets) as the primary "api" transport and a message bus to provide a scalable, realtime feel to the app.

+I also built the devops pipelines to build, test and compile into docker containers using Helm to deploy to k8s clusters.